sgneha/letsConnect/Process followed.md

 • need to have validation because in front end react will have some form to add the experience.
 • In front end will take date and format with package momentjs so that it looks nice.
 • we have not done updation of experience ,if want do that later.

+##### Delete profile experience

+• we need exp_id to delete
+• There are many ways to get the remove index.. we are doing one of it